mdmen/Comics-Zone-Multiverse/README.md

 - **Sit**
   ![Uppercut move](./src/assets/images/readme/uppercut_test.png)

+### Technical features

+...

 ## License

 The code in this repository is under [MIT license](./LICENSE).
-But sounds and images belong to their copyright holders and cannot be used for commercial purposes without their consent.
+But sounds and images belong to their authors and copyright holders and cannot be used for commercial purposes without their consent.

+## Attributions

 The images and sounds are taken from the following games: